-If you’re a hockey fan, you’ll like the sound of the promotion that FNB has to offer.
+If you’re a hockey fan, and live within 70 miles of Pittsburgh, PA, you’ll like the sound of the promotion that FNB has to offer.
 Through its partnership with the Pittsburgh Penguins, FNB offers the Penguins Power Play Package, which comes with some added perks for your checking account.

 To start, FNB is an FDIC-insured institution, so all of your deposits are protected to the full amount up to $250,000.
 Otherwise, FNB employs a variety of systems and teams to safeguard your accounts against hackers, phishing schemes, and any other unauthorized account access.

 FNB also provides some useful information about how you can help protect your accounts, which you can find through its online security center.

 When you’re in need of assistance, you have several different options for how to get in touch.
 Of course, you can always stop by a branch during business hours, or schedule an appointment ahead of time to cut down on the wait.
 Or, for quicker answers, you can consult the FNB online help center and search through its FAQs.